ale-seme/ale-seme/README.md

 -->
 About me:

-- 🔭 I’m currently working on a game written in C using raycasting
+- 🔭 I’m currently working on a game written in C using raycasting as a project at Codam
-- 🔌 I’m currently learning the principles of Embedded Software Engineering with Arduino
+- 📻 I’m currently learning the principles of Embedded Software Engineering with Arduino and a course about microcontrollers
+- 🔋 I'm currently learning the principles of Electronics with a course on PCB design
 - 🧠 I have a background in psychology and worked in HR roles